manudev0004/GSoC2024/README.md

 ### Code Refinement
 - **Optimization**: Nothing is best so there is always room for further optimization of the code for performance improvements.
+- **Security Fixes**: Futher work can be done to improve the security in the website, prevention and limiting the number of slot booking can be helpful too.
 - **Bug Fixes**: Identify and fix any remaining bugs to enhance system stability.

 ---